syncfusion-content/fileformat-docs/File-Formats/PDF/Assemblies-Required.md

 WPF, Windows Forms, ASP.
 NET and ASP.NET MVC<br/></td><td>
 Syncfusion.Pdf.Base<br/>Syncfusion.Compression.Base<br/>Syncfusion.HtmlConverter.Base<br/></td></tr>
 </table>

-Note: HTML to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications
+N> HTML to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications

 ## Converting Word document to PDF

 For converting a Word document to PDF, the following assemblies need to be referenced in your application